ceilfors/notes/notes/Ordered_System.md

 * [[Three systems through complexity science]]
 	* [[Ordered System]]
 * [[An experiment may impact a complex system]]
-	* In an [[Ordered System]], we may experiment to figure out what's the best change that we can do to a system.
+	* In an [[Ordered System]], we may experiment to figure out what's the best change that we can do to a system, without necessarily changing the system too much.

 <!-- #evergreen -->